gravitystorm/openstreetmap-carto/CONTRIBUTING.md

 ### Multi-line labels

 Additional to text-size we have to set text-wrap-width and text-line-spacing.
-For both, the absolute value is meaningless; it should be interpreted relative to the font size (em):
+For both, the absolute value is quite meaningless; it should rather be interpreted relative to the font size (em) that has been set in “text-size”:
 ```mss
 text-size: 10;
 text-wrap-width: 30; // 3.0 em
 text-line-spacing: -1.5; // -0.15 em
 ```
+- The text-size is 10, so we have: 1 em = 10
+- The text-wrap-width should be 3.0 em, so we have: 3.0 * 10 = 30
+- The text-linze-spacing should be -0.15 em, so we have: -0.15 * 10 = -1.5

-If text-size increases on higher zoom levels the other parameters also have to be adjusted:
+If text-size increases on higher zoom levels the other parameters also have to be adjusted to guarantee the same line wrap and same relative line spacing:
 ```mss
 text-size: 12;
 text-wrap-width: 36; // 3.0 em
 text-line-spacing: -1.8; // -0.15 em
 ```

-Usually, with higher zoom levels we increase the line length (text-wrap-width in em).
+Usually, with higher zoom levels we increase the line length (text-wrap-width measured in em!).

 Following an old typography convention, we use narrow line spacing for short lines and wider line spacing for longer lines.
 ```mss
 text-size: 15;